opensearch-project/project-website/_posts/2024-11-01-5-Takeaways-of-OpenSearchCon-NA-2024.markdown

 Overall, we learned about the past, present, and future of OpenSearch in one inspiring keynote presentation.

-While conference formats are nice, sometimes what you really need is an Unconference.
-Time to explain what actually happened there.
+While conference formats are nice, sometimes what you really need is an "Unconference."
+Here's what happened at this event.

 ![uncoference](/assets/media/blog-images/2024-11-01-5-Takeaways-of-OpenSearchCon-NA-2024/unconference.jpg){:class="img-centered"}